zweatshirt/RedditSentimentAnalysisProject/README.md

 Also, make sure you ran the run.py with the old.reddit link for each one.
 Otherwise the comments will not be in the file and it won't work.

-For the TA: There is no API key to download or API to worry about.
-We did not use OpenAI or Bard due to a myriad of issues, including the slowness of API calls.
-We used the textblob library for this project which is far more lightweight.
-I reached out to the professor and he said this is ok.

 ## Sample Output

 The attached CS325_p3/Data/raw/HTMLOutput files, CS325_p3/Data/processed/comments files, CS325_p3/Data/sentiments/sentiments, and CS325_p3/Data/Plots/graphs files